minond/captainslog/README.md

 important information from the logs.
 This is done using features like Extractors that know how to extract and label data from a piece of text.

-### Workouts sample
+### Sample use-case: Workouts log

 #### Extracting data from logs

-Let's say I want to log my workouts.
-I'd start by creating a new "Workouts" Book and group by Day since I think of workouts on a day-by-day basis.
+Here's an example use-case: Let's say I want to log my workouts.
+I'd start by creating a new "Workouts" Book and group it by Day since I think of workouts on a day-by-day basis.
 I'd then add some Extractors to extract the exercise, weight, set/rep, and time information.
 Since Extractors are regular expression based, I first need to know what my general format will be.
-I'll use the grammar below to explain the
+I'll use the grammar below to explain the format:
-format:

 ```
 exercise = ?? any character except comma ??